-A sequential application of DeltaGard SC (12 mL) tank mixed with Tetrino (23.2 mL) should be applied when third instar nymphs reach peak activity.
-This tends to occur in early-to-mid July, when cumulative growing degree days are between 500-800 (base 7°C).
-Adding Tetrino at this time provides improved chinch bug control and control of annual white grubs, such as Japanese beetle or European chaffer.
+Midseason A sequential application of DeltaGard SC (12 mL) tank mixed with Tetrino (23.2 mL) should be applied when third instar nymphs reach peak activity.
+This tends to occur in early-to-mid July, when cumulative GDD are between 500-800 (base 7 °C).
+Adding Tetrino at this time provides improved chinch bug control and control of white grubs.

-Watering and Mowing

-Applications for chinch bug control should be applied in a sufficient water volume to ensure the spray solution is driven towards the base of the plant near the thatch layer.
+Watering and mowing Applications for chinch bug control should be applied in a sufficient water volume to ensure the spray solution is driven towards the base of the plant near the thatch layer.
 This becomes more important when targeting young nymphs (first through third instars).
 For best results, avoid mowing treated turf for 24 hours after application.
+Maintaining outdoor spaces What you do makes outdoor spaces beautiful.
+Envu is always ready to work with turf management professionals like you to achieve that goal together.
+Thank you for helping us provide science for a better life.